Papal Visit to St Mary's University

 He then went on to meet 3,500 school children and students to celebrate Catholic education at ‘The Big Assembly’ event.
 Finally, he met with religious leaders of various denominations and faiths in the Waldegrave Drawing Room to discuss religion and belief in our society.

-St Mary’s was specially selected by the Vatican for its first-rate facilities and location, and for the outstanding contribution the University College has made to Catholic education during its 160 year history.
+St Mary’s was specially selected by the Vatican for its first-rate facilities and location, and for the outstanding contribution the University has made to Catholic education since being established in 1850.

 Coverage of the events at St Mary's was broadcast to millions of people around the world and featured extensively in the local, national and international press.